elgopher/pixiq/README.md

 ## What you can do with Pixiq?

 + draw images on a screen in real time using your favourite [Go programming language](https://golang.org/)
-+ manipulate every single pixel directly or with the use of tools
++ manipulate every single pixel directly or with the use of tools (_blend and clear supported at the moment_)
-+ handle user input (_only keyboard supported at the moment_)
++ handle user input (_keyboard and mouse supported at the moment_)

 ## What is Pixel Art?